 Best Value Semi-Automatic Espresso Maker – Breville Express BES870XL

-The Breville Express pops up in many different places widely being touted as the “best espresso machine” due to its ability to pull quality shots that are comparable if not better than high-end machines.
-Of course in order to achieve this, the right variables must be at play with the right settings, as with any machine, but the Express, I find, is somehow very accommodating.
+The Express is widely recommended by experts due to its ability to pull quality shots that are comparable if not better than high-end machines.
+Of course in order to achieve this, the right variables must be at play with the right settings, as with any machine, but many have found the Express to be more accommodating.
 This is reinforced in the single and dual wall filters it offers that are suitable for both novice and competent users looking for different levels of brew control.

-What I particularly like about this machine is that is allows me to promptly make espresso shots for a group.
+For me, what I particularly like about the Express is that is allows me to promptly make espresso shots for a group.
 With its 25-shot capacity, wait time is gradually reduced.
-And in the looks department, the Express dons a stainless steel chassis with a circular pressure gauge that’s distinctively Breville.
+And how about the way it looks with stainless steel chassis accentuated by a circular pressure gauge?
 If you’re looking to get good bang for your buck in a semi-automatic machine, then I think this will quite possibly match what you need.

 You can get it here on Amazon